Snupiking/CProjectNeu/readme.txt

     --help   display this help and exit

     examples for using tags: ./main -l, ./main -lh, ./main -l -h

+    if no directory is given the home directory is used

+    examples for using own directory: ./main /home/user, ./main -lh /home/user

 -use the make clean command to remove the executable